cueglow/glowdtf/dev-docs/Client-Server API.md

 }
 ```

 `addFixtures` must contain all fields of the fixture as shown here.
+The
+exception are `universe` and `address` which are null or undefined/missing when
+they are not set.

 If the fixture collection of the client already contains a fixture with the same
 `uuid` or the `fixtureTypeId` is unknown, the client should re-subscribe to the